michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 Setting the aggregation parameter to 'Max' or 'Min' works in a similar way, selecting the row for each label with the corresponding value - and secondly using the last or latest value in the event that there is a tie in the value.

 Setting the aggregation parameter to 'Mean' results in the arithmetic mean of all duplicate values to be used, as should be expected.
-One side effect of this though is that the fields presented in the tool-tip balloon now  represent just one of the rows
+Ane side effect of this though is that the fields presented in the tool-tip balloon now represent just one of the rows - actually the 'last' row, the value of which will not generally match the displayed 'mean' value for that label.

 These queries should return a relatively small number of rows - Multistat does not use scroll bars - all bars are auto-scaled to fit the display window (scroll bars are useless in a monitoring dashboard).
 *For maximum efficiency, each label should appear once only in the data set - Multistat has an option to aggregate values on a per-label basis - say to select the latest timestamped value (or the first, or mean etc.) - at the expense of CPU and network traffic.